Nestor-S-G/linearmodels/README.md

-# 📊 Linear Model
+# 📊 Linear Models

-**Scripts developed in R for advanced statistical modeling, focusing on applications within behavioral and social sciences.**
+**Scripts developed in R for advanced statistical modeling, focusing on applications within health, behavioral, and social sciences.**

 ### 💻 Models and Techniques